How to rig an election without getting caught

 Drawing on lessons from elections in countries as diverse as Brazil, India, Nigeria, Russia, and the United States, Professor Cheeseman will discuss the limitations of national elections as a means of promoting democratisation, revealing the six essential strategies that dictators use to undermine the electoral process in order to guarantee victory.
 In addition to bringing out the best stories and examples of election rigging around the world, the lecture will present new insights from his recent research on the highly controversial Zimbabwean election, which has already led to a widely read article in the Washington Post.
 He will conclude by reflecting on how international actors, policy makers and political leaders can respond to better safeguard democracy – and by asking why, given that we know how things go wrong, it is so difficult to put them right.

-How to Rig an Election was the first book ever used as a front cover by the Spectator magazine and has been described as “Clear, punchy, and potentially revolutionary” by Michela Wrong, author of Our Turn to Eat, and “essential reading for everyone who wants to get democracy right again” by AC Grayling, author of War.
+How to Rig an Election was the first book ever used as a front cover by the Spectator magazine and has been described as “Clear, punchy, and potentially revolutionary” by Michela Wrong, author of It's Our Turn to Eat, and “essential reading for everyone who wants to get democracy right again” by AC Grayling, author of War: An Enquiry.

 Signed copies of the book will be available to purchase after the lecture.